PSPDFKit/Xamarin-Android/README.md

 - Xamarin.iOS Bindings for PSPDFKit for iOS: [PSPDFKit/Xamarin-iOS](https://github.com/PSPDFKit/Xamarin-iOS)
 - Xamarin Bindings for PSPDFKit for Windows UWP: [PSPDFKit/Xamarin-UWP](https://github.com/PSPDFKit/Xamarin-UWP)

+## Support, Issues and License Questions

+PSPDFKit offers support for customers with an active SDK license via https://pspdfkit.com/support/request/

+Are you evaluating our SDK?
+That's great, we're happy to help out!
+To make sure this is fast, please use a work email and have someone from your company fill out our sales form: https://pspdfkit.com/sales/

 ## Requirements

 PSPDFKit runs on Android devices running: